 New baby appointments

 Children with Down syndrome are at increased risk for having a co-occurring diagnosis of an autism spectrum disorder (ASD), with current estimates of up to 18 to 20 percent.
-The DS-ASD Team provides comprehensive, family centered diagnostic and care services for children with concern for ASD.
-Depending on needs, visits are coordinated with other subspecialists.
-Our team can refer children to receive occupational therapy, physical therapy, and speech and language therapy, as well as augmentative and alternative communication (AAC).
-Families are also provided with intensive care coordination and support accessing resources through our program coordinator and resource specialist.
+Our program provides comprehensive, family-centered diagnostic and care services for children with concerns for ASD.
+Our team can refer children to occupational therapy, physical therapy, speech and language therapy, as well as augmentative and alternative communication (AAC).
+Families are also provided with intensive care coordination and support in accessing resources.

-Individuals with Down syndrome, particularly adolescents, may experience an increasingly recognized phenomenon of developmental regression in which previously established skills are lost.
-Developmental regression can result in severe functional deterioration that severely impacts quality of life, participation in school and community, and family functioning.
+Individuals with Down syndrome, particularly adolescents, may go through a rare condition called Down syndrome regression disorder.
+This can result in an abrupt functional deterioration that severely impacts quality of life, participation in school and community, and family functioning.
 Individuals with regression may have a decrease or loss of language and adaptive skills, social withdrawal, motor decline, or onset of abnormal movements, personality, and behavioral changes, and sleep disturbance.
-Boston Children’s Hospital offers a multidisciplinary team of specialists that includes neurologists and neuro-immunologists, psychiatrists, developmental behavioral pediatricians, and psychologists who collaborate to provide state-of-the-art diagnostic techniques and individualized treatment for patients and support for their families.
-The Down Syndrome Program will help to coordinate your care needs and provide support from our Program Coordinator and Resource Specialist.